qlik-oss/qlik-api-ts/README.md

 npm install --save @qlik/api
 ```

-If code will run directly in a browser it is recommended to load the code directly from a CDN.
+If code will run in a browser it is recommended to load the code from a CDN.

 ```html
 <script type="module">